 The Best Budget-Friendly Kettle

 Looking for an electric kettle that won't break the bank?
-This sleek gooseneck kettle is made of durable stainless steel and accented with a European cork handle and lid.
+This sleek gooseneck kettle is made of durable stainless steel and is accented with a European cork handle and lid.
 It comes in a stainless steel or black matte finish and has a 27-ounce capacity.
 The round base must be plugged in, but the kettle itself is cord-free for seamless pouring.
 To boil water—which only takes about three minutes—you simply push down the button on the side of the kettle and verify that the red indicator light has turned on.
 It has an automatic shut-off feature and lends a modern look to any kitchen.

 The Best Splurge-Worthy Kettle